WebKit/explainers/model/README.md

 Consider a browser or web-view being displayed in Augmented Reality.
 The developer wants to show a 3D model in the page.
-In order for the model to look accurate, it must be rendered from the viewpoint of the user - otherwise it is a flat rendering of a three-dimensional image with incorrect perspective.
+In order for the model to look accurate, it must be rendered from the viewpoint of the user—otherwise it is a flat rendering of a three-dimensional image with incorrect perspective.

-A solution to this would be to allow the Web page, in particular the WebGL showing the 3D model, to render from the perspective of the user.
+A solution to this would be to allow the web page, in particular the WebGL showing the 3D model, to render from the perspective of the user.
 This would involve granting too much private information to the page, possibly including the camera feed, some scene understanding, and very accurate position data on the user.
-It should not be a requirement that every Web page has to request permission to show a 3D model in this manner.
+It should not be a requirement that every web page has to request permission to show a 3D model in this manner.
 The user should not have to provide access to this sensitive information to have the experience.

-Furthermore, there is more information needed to produce a realistic rendering, such as the ability to cast and receive shadows and reflections from other content in the scene, that might not be on the same Web page.
+Furthermore, there is more information needed to produce a realistic rendering, such as the ability to cast and receive shadows and reflections from other content in the scene, that might not be on the same web page.

 This means that rendering in Augmented Reality is currently limited to a system component, different from the in-page component, leading to inconsistent results.

 ### Rendering

 Unfortunately it is impractical to define a pixel accurate rendering approach for the `<model>` element.
-If such an attempt was made, it would likely pose too many restrictions on the browser engines, which have to work on a number of operating systems, hardware and environments.
+If such an attempt was made, it would likely pose too many restrictions on the browser engines, which have to work on a number of operating systems, hardware, and environments.

 Instead we suggest adopting a Physically-Based Rendering approach, probably referencing an existing shading model such as [MaterialX](https://materialx.org/).
 Browsers would be free to